Skip to main content

 repartition age

-STIB has secured the title of Top Employer for the 10th year running.
-This recognition underlines its ongoing investment to excellence in human resources management and its commitment to the well-being of its employees.
+STIB has renewed its Top Employer label, which it has held for 11 years.
+This recognition underlines its continuous investment in excellence in human resources management and its commitment to the well-being of its employees.

 *